paravsingla/paravsingla.github.io/now.md

 ### Work:

-I'm a Software Engineer intern in a finance/tech company where I work on a Python/Django based microservice application.
-The internship will last till the mid of December, after which, I have to go back to college and complete a last semester.
+I did an internship in a finance/tech company where I worked on a Python/Django based microservice application.
+The internship lasted till the mid of December, after which, I was extended an offer to join as a full time employee, which I think was very kind of them.

-### Placements:
+### College:

-I am preparing for campus placements which start at the end of December.
-I'll be aiming for a Software Engineer role.
-So I need to learn a lot, my major being ECE and not CS.
+I have one semester of college remaining where I have some course work and a thesis to do.
+I expect the workload to be fairly light so I'll be participating in my other usual stuff.

 ### Freelancing:

-I've stopped taking freelance projects for a while save for some minor work because between the internship and interview preparation, there's very little time left for other things.
+I've started taking freelance projects again now.
+I'm currently building a niche ecommerce store for a company.

-### That's All
+### Music:

-These are all the things that I'm working on at the moment.
-I've halted my work on my music, startups and writing.
-This is a critical phase in my life which is going to decide a great deal about my future.
-So, these are the decisions that I've taken after careful considerations.
+I've written a few songs and I'm in the process of recording them.
+I'll be putting them out soon.